 Depending on the price difference, it may be better to replace the recoil assembly over tearing it down and replacing broken components.

-14. Bad Ignition Switch on a Briggs & Stratton Generator (Electric Start)
+14. Bad Ignition Switch (Electric Start)

 The ignition switch can go bad on a generator with an electric start preventing it from starting.
 When the electric start isn’t working, use the manual recoil to start the generator until you are able to get it fixed.